In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 It’s vital that you know this figure and can bank on the fact that you will be able to pay all of your bills when the need arises.
 There are several different types of budgets you can choose from:

-- Mindful Budgeting.
-My blogging BFF Cait, from Blonde on a Budget, has a fabulous budgeting program that you can purchase that’s aimed at becoming more mindful with your budgeting process.
+- Mindful Budgeting – My business partner Cait has a fabulous budgeting program that you can purchase that’s aimed at becoming more mindful with your budgeting process.
 It includes a column for your projected budget amount and then an actual column so you can compare it to what’s leftover at the end of the month.
 This will give you an idea of what you’re overspending on.

 Set up an invoicing system